rafamrslima/100days-codeup/log.md

 ### Day 83/100
 Crowdfunding web3 project -> today I normalized the currency unit used through the application and I added an event indexer in golang for listening to created campaigns on-chain.

+### Day 84/100
+Crowdfunding web3 project -> today I added a feature in the backend that enables data saving in a postgres database, so now the backend app will listen to events in the blockchain and when a campaign is created, the app will save the event in a database.